STIXProject/stixproject.github.io/idioms/ttp/industry-sector/index.md

 ## Scenario

-In this scenario, the STIX document describes a very simple victim targeting structure that denotes that the threat targets organizations in the energy sector and in the banking and finance sector.
+In this scenario, the STIX document describes a very simple victim targeting structure that denotes that the targeting of organizations in the energy sector and in the banking and finance sector.

 ## Data model

 The portion of the TTP data model that is used to represent victim targeting is [VictimTargetingType](/documentation/ttp/VictimTargetingType).
-That type contains a field called `Identity` that is used to express facts about victim identity that are targeted, including industry sector.
+That type contains a field called `Identity` that is used to express characterizing facts about the identity of targeted victims, including things like relevant industry sectors.

 The `Identity` field is an extension point represented by [IdentityType](/documentation/stixCommon/IdentityType).
 The default extension provided by STIX for use in expressing identity is the [CIQIdentity3.0InstanceType](/documentation/stix-ciqidentity/CIQIdentity3.0InstanceType), which leverages the external [CIQ](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=ciq) (Customer Information Quality) standard published by OASIS.
 Though it's possible to use a different extension, in most cases producers will be using CIQ.

 Within CIQ, the specific field used is `@IndustryType` within `OrganisationInfo`.
-That field is an XML attribute and, therefore, the suggested practice is to use comma separated values.
+That field is an XML attribute and, therefore, the suggested practice is to use a comma separated list when multiple values are needed.

 ![TTP Targeting Sector Diagram](diagram.png)